stacks-archive/blockstack.org/common/markdown/roadmap.md

 - Raised ~$23M in SEC-qualified token offering and Asian strategic funding round.
 - Announced [Asian strategic funding round](https://blog.blockstack.org/strategic-asian-investors-blockstack/) led by Hashkey and SNZ.
-- Reached 250 independent apps built on Blockstack.
+- Reached 250 independent apps built on Blockstack
 - Began paying STX to ecosystem developers participating in App Mining.
 - Launched Stacks V2 testnet with transaction and smart contract support.
 - Announced partnership with Lambda School with the goal of teaching Blockstack to thousands of student developers.